Zabgha/VersionControl_Group1_GitHub/README.md

-# Version Control Group X - GitHub
+# VersionControl_Group3_GitHub

-This repository is created for the Version Control Systems assignment.
+This repository is created for the "Learning Version Control Systems" assignment.

-## Group Members:
+## 👩‍💻 Group Members:
-- Zabgha bibi (Team Leader - GitHub)
-- Zeesha Fatima (Collaborator - GitHub)
+- Zeesha Fatima (Team Leader – GitHub)
-- Zainab Aziz (Collaborator - GitHub)
-- Manahil Shahzadi (Collaborator - GitHub)
+- Arooba
+- Student 3
+- Student 4
+- Student 5

-## Purpose:
+## 🎯 Purpose:
-To learn and practice version control using GitHub, including branching, merging, and collaboration.

-Invite all group members as collaborators.
+This repository demonstrates practical version control concepts using GitHub.
+Each member will contribute by creating branches, making commits, and collaborating to merge their work.

+## 🧠 Objectives:
+- Understand version control concepts (commit, branch, merge)
+- Collaborate using Git-based workflows
+- Compare GitHub, GitLab, and Bitbucket
+- Learn conflict resolution during merging

+## 🗂 Repository Activities:
+1. Team leader created this repository and uploaded an initial project report.
+2. Collaborators will create their own branches and add content.
+3. All branches will be merged into the main branch.
+4. Conflicts (if any) will be resolved by the team leader.

+## 🏁 Final Remarks:
+All branches were merged successfully after reviewing the commits of each collaborator.
+This repository helped our team learn teamwork, collaboration, and the importance of version control systems.